Understanding Dementia Essay (Trinity Masters 1st Year)

 The Relation-Centred dementia care understanding (Nolan 2002 and Nolan et al 2004) involves the families and friends of the individual in the person’s care.
 It shows that ‘No man is an island’, as the poet Donne wrote (Appendix A), and that the social environment has a significant effect of the quality of life of the individual who has dementia.

 Early diagnosis of dementia is generally desirable so someone can be appointed Attorney to act for the person with dementia if and when they become mentally incapacitated.
-The law concerning capacity in Ireland is being changed and the old Ward of Court system is to be replaced.
+The law concerning capacity in Ireland has been changed (2015) and the old Ward of Court system is being replaced.

 Whereas the Person-Centred care understanding emphasises the overriding importance of each individual, the Relationship- Centred Care philosophy goes on to put the citizen with dementia in the context of his significant relationships in society.
 It looks at the whole community of care and the social impact of dementia on family dynamics and community welfare.

-The PCC/Relationship centred and Medical model philosophies do differ in their emphases, though.
+The PCC/Relationship centred and Medical model philosophies do differ in their emphases and priorities, though.
 This has real implications for care planning and actual service delivery.